 4. Easy to Manage

-Managers can monitor performance with clarity, as milestones are set early in the project.
+Managers can track performance in clear way because milestones are established early in the project.

 5. Reduced Overlaps

-With defined stages, there is minimal confusion or overlapping responsibilities between teams.
+Having defined stages, there is little confusion or duplication of responsibilities among teams.

 6. Ideal for Stable Requirements